verana-labs/verifiable-trust-vpr-spec/spec.md

-Issued <-- Issuer: I want to issue a credential from schema id ... to you Issued --> Issuer: Here is the session uuid and the wallet_agent_perm_id Issuer --> vpr: create session
+Issued <-- Issuer: I want to issue a credential from schema id ... to you Issued --> Issuer: Here is the session uuid and the wallet_agent_participant_id Issuer --> vpr: create session
 Issued <-- Issuer: session created, you can verify Issued --> vpr: getSession(uuid)